Skip to content

 Retail Leases

-A retail lease is a lease of a business premises where the permitted use is for selling goods.
+A retail lease is a lease of a business premises where the permitted use is for the predominant use is for the retail sale of goods and services.
 These shop premises are usually located in shopping centres, protected under state-based retail Acts.
 Each Act has different criteria as to what is considered a retail lease.
 You should refer to the relevant Act to see if your permitted use falls under the classification of being a retail lease.

 StateState-Based Act